 How can we calculate the angle value by only accelerometer?

 We should use the gravity during this process.
-First of all, let us see a picture below, imagine that is a phone put on the horizontal desk and the g means gravitational acceleration which is g=9.80665 m/s^2, which should not be taken much time to explain more.
+Firstly let us see a figure below, imagine that is a phone put on the horizontal desk and the g means gravitational acceleration which is g=9.80665 m/s^2.

-(http://blog.csdn.net/u010389437/article/details/38541561)